SuperMaZingCoder/TableIt/README.md

 ```

 ## Using colors
 You might want to use colors in TableIt.
-Using colors is an experimental feature that might not work for you.
-I have tested it in IDLE, it doesn't work there.
+Using colors is an experimental feature that might not work for you, but, you can think of it like a bonus because I don't know other table libraries that can do this.
+I have tested it in the normal python IDLE, it doesn't work there.
 I have also tested it in the Windows Command Prompt, it doesn't work there either.
 However I have tested it in VS Code, it does work there.
-In conclusion, more feature-rich terminals should be able to use the colors.
+I'm not sure if it will work on Apple or Linux machines.
+In general, more feature-rich terminals should be able to use the colors.

 To use them simply use RGB values, so, using the example from above:
 ```python